 - 13 ounces petroleum jelly (you might know this by the brand name Vaseline)

-- 27 ounces baby lotion (any scent)
+- 27 ounces baby lotion (any scent or scent-free)

 - 12 ounces Vitamin E cream